oharbol/Crypto_Trader/README.md

 The strategy follows these rules to enter long:
 - EMA 50 is greater than EMA 200
-- ADX is greater than 25
+- ADX is greater than 20 (edited from default 25)
-- Volume is greater than previous tick
+- Volume is greater than previous tick (Alpaca historical volume isn't reliable so this is scratched)
 - Bullish Heikin Ashi candle stick

 ## Alpaca Commission Fees